Flags and Standards

 Some 'carrying' flags had a set of tasselled cords hung from just below the finial - usually in blue and yellow on World Flags, and in red, white and blue on Union Flags - but not all.

 From the mid-1930s onwards, a new design was produced for Guide flags - gone was the First Class badge, as now in the UK the new World Badge was the basis for the design.
 Instead of being on navy fabric the new flags were on mid-blue, with yellow trefoil appliqued on in yellow, and yellow lettering in the centre along the top edge, with the flag design being the same for all Guide and Ranger units.
+The base of the trefoil was almost banana-shaped.
 There was also a new design of flag trefoil, which has a scroll at the bottom where the previous design had none.
 The trefoils still had coloured enamel for the Rangers sections, in Red for Land Rangers, Navy Blue for Sea Rangers, and Light Blue for Air Rangers.
 There was the option of having lettering added - this was sewn on, with a charge per letter.

 From 1968 onwards, the separate enamelled flag trefoils were dropped, and the options were plain brass for Guide units, and aqua enamel for Ranger units.
 Until recently . . .